-1. Polic icy Statement 1.1 1 The Trust values all its employees and the contribution they make to our schools.
-1.2 1.2 The Trust as the employer has a responsibility to ensure that its employees are treated in a fair and consistent manner.
-1.3 1.3 This policy does not form part of an employee's contract of employment, and it can be amended at any time following consultation and negotiation with relevant staff and trade unions.
-Where an individual's contractual terms are protected under TUPE and they are more advantageous than those detailed in this policy, the more beneficial terms will continue to apply.
-1.4 The policy will be applied in accordance with the Trust's Single Equality Policy and will be subject to a Equality Impact Assessment which will be included in appendix 3 at the end of this policy.
+- 1.1 The Trust values all its employees and the contribution they make to our schools. - 1.2 The Trust as the employer has a responsibility to ensure that its employees are treated in a fair and consistent manner. - 1.3 This policy does not form part of an employee's contract of employment, and it can be amended at any time following consultation and negotiation with relevant staff and trade unions.
+Where an individual's contractual terms are protected under TUPE and they are more advantageous than those detailed in this policy, the more beneficial terms will continue to apply. - 1.4 The policy will be applied in accordance with the Trust's Single Equality Policy and will be subject to an Equality Impact Assessment which will be included in appendix 3 at the end of this policy.
 This will be shared with all recognised Trade Unions and will be subject to monitoring and review in line with the policy review cycle.

 2. Who does this policy apply to?

 2.1 This policy applies to all Trust staff.

 3. Who is responsible for carrying out this policy?

-3.1 The Principal is responsible for the management of the Academy and therefore has a key role to play throughout the redundancy process.
-3.2 The Principal will normally delegate this responsibility to a Senior Nominated Person.
-3.3 The Senior Nominated Person will be appropriately trained in how to manage a redundancy situation, and will get support from the Trust HR Providers or the Trust HR Manager 3.4 The Senior Nominated Person will assist:With the provision of all information to the unions and professional associations With consultation with staff and union representatives In making recommendations relating to selection criteria to be used in the event of compulsory redundancy.
+- 3.1 The Principal is responsible for the management of the Academy and therefore has a key role to play throughout the redundancy process.
+The Executive Team hold this same responsibility for the Trust Central Team. - 3.2 The Principal or member of the Executive Team will normally delegate this responsibility to a Senior Nominated Person. - 3.3 The Senior Nominated Person will be appropriately trained in how to manage a redundancy situation, and will get support from the Trust HR Providers or a member of the Trust People Team. - 3.4 The Senior Nominated Person will assist: - With the provision of all information to the unions and professional associations - With consultation with staff and union representatives - In making recommendations relating to selection criteria to be used in the event of compulsory redundancy.
 Any selection criteria should be subject to agreement by affected staff.
-Where agreement cannot be reached then the Principal will have the final decision By presenting the management's case to a hearing before the Principal By accompanying the Principal to any appeal hearing 3.5 The Principal has the delegated responsibility to dismiss.
-3.6 There will be the opportunity to appeal to the Executive Principal.
-3.7 The implementation of this policy will be monitored by the Principals and Executive Leadership Team and will remain under review by Brooke Weston Trust.
+Where agreement cannot be reached then the Principal or member of the Executive Team will have the final decision - By presenting the management's case to a hearing before the Principal or member of the Executive Team - By accompanying the Principal or member of the Executive Team to any appeal hearing - 3.5 The Principal or member of the Executive Team has the delegated responsibility to dismiss. - 3.6 There will be the opportunity to appeal to a member of the Executive Teamnot already involved in the process .

+3.7 The implementation of this policy will be monitored by the Executive Team and will remain under review by Brooke Weston Trust.
 This information will also be shared and consulted on with the recognised trade unions.